Cardamom Mountains

-The Cardamom Mountains (ជួរភ្នំក្រវាញ, Chuŏr Phnum Krâvanh /km/; ทิวเขาบรรทัด, Thio Khao Banthat /th/), or the Krâvanh Mountains, is a mountain range in the southwest part of Cambodia and Eastern Thailand.
-The majority of the range is within Cambodia.

-The silhouette of the Cardamom Mountains appears in the provincial seal of Trat Province in Thailand.
+The Cardamom, Phnom Kravanh or Banthat Mountains (ជួរភ្នំក្រវាញ, Chuŏr Phnum Krâvanh /km/; ทิวเขาบรรทัด, Thio Khao Banthat /th/) is a mountain range in the southwest part of Cambodia and Eastern Thailand.
+The range's silhouette appears in the provincial seal of Trat Province in Thailand.

 Location and description

 The mountain range extends along a southeast-northwest axis from Chanthaburi Province in Thailand, and Koh Kong Province in Cambodia on the Gulf of Thailand, to the Veal Veang District in Pursat Province, and extends to the southeast by the Dâmrei (Elephant) Mountains.
-The Thai part of the range comprise heavily eroded and dispersed mountain fragments of which the Khao Sa Bap, Khao Soi Dao and Chamao-Wong Mountains, east, north and west of Chanthaburi respectively, are the most prominent.
+The Thai part of the range comprises heavily eroded and dispersed mountain fragments of which the Khao Sa Bap, Khao Soi Dao and Chamao-Wong Mountains, east, north and west of Chanthaburi respectively, are the most prominent.

 Dense tropical rainforest prevails on the wet westward slopes which annually receive from 3800 to 5000 mm of rainfall.
 By contrast, only 1,000 to 1,500 mm (40 to 60 inches) fall on the wooded eastern slopes in the rain shadow facing the interior Cambodian plain, such as the Kirirom National Park.
 Most of the mountains are a dense wilderness, with almost no human population or activity, but on the eastern slopes, cardamom and pepper are grown commercially, and several large-scale construction projects have begun since the turn of the century.